hobrien/RNAseqTools/WorkflowTutorial/GitIntro.md

 ![XKCD Branching Model](http://imgs.xkcd.com/comics/git.png)

-### Setup

 ### Working with GitHub Desktop
 - Installing GitHub Desktop:
     - Available from https://desktop.github.com
-    - Create GitHub account and log into GitHub Desktop using these credentials
+    - Create [GitHub](github.com) account and log into GitHub Desktop using these credentials
 - Adding an Existing Project:
-    - Click on project selector in upper right corner of RStudio and select "New Project"
+    - Click on project selector in upper right corner of GitHub Desktop and select "New Project"
     - Click on "Existing Directory" and navigate to folder, then click "Select Folder" and "Create Project"
     - Click on + in upper left corner of GitHub Desktop, then "Create"
     - Navigate to folder and click OK
     - Give repository a name and create (note that redundant names in different locations on your file system will clash on the server)
 - Starting from Scratch:
-    - Click on project selector in upper right corner of RStudio and select "New Project"
+    - Click on project selector in upper right corner of GitHub Desktop and select "New Project"
     - Click on "New Directory", then "Empty Project", then pick a project name and location
     - Click on + in upper left corner of GitHub Desktop, then "Create"
     - Navigate to folder and click OK
     - Give repository a name and create
 - To make changes to the repo:
     - Click on "Changes" at top of window
     - Select files to add